Ph-IRES/workshop_data-analysis/statistics/model_fitting/mixed_models_counts/README.md

 Fig 4.
 Cullen and Frey Graph of kurtosis vs square of skewness for `max_n`.
 This shows you which statistical distribution the data most closely resembles.
 Here, the data is best fit by the beta distribution.

 ![](Rplot04.png)
 Fig 5.
 Cullen and Frey Graph of kurtosis vs square of skewness for `max_n`.
 This shows you which statistical distribution the data most closely resembles.
 Here, the data is best fit by the beta distribution but the bootstraps are much messier.
-It's probably best to stick to `max_n` as the unit of observation for the analysis.

 ![](Rplot05.png)
 Fig 6.
 4 additional plots that allow you to determine the distribution that most closely fits `amplification`